Code-Institute-Submissions/robinoldman-project-1-embroidery_JanResub/read-me-emboidery.md

 **ISSUES DURING TESTING**

 The issues during testing were through lighthouse.
 Performance and accessibility previously had scores of 86 and 84.
-Lighthouse picked out large photo sizes as an issue as well as small menu text when screen size was reduced.
+Lighthouse picked out large photo sizes as an issue.
 I compressed all images and converted them to webp files.
 This allowed the website to perform much better.
 I also changed the color of the menu font.
 This allowed it to be viewed more clearly.

+During testing I also found that the menu was too small when being used on mobile devices.
+I changed the size of the menu to make it more acessable.

 **DEPLOYMENT**